tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 - Cycle time by developer
 - Downtime during deployment

-Objective measurements of *Delivery*.
-My favorite is "lead time to production" i.e. "length of time between when a feature is requested to when it's available in production".
-If *lead time* for the average task on your team is low, *Delivery* is probably doing very well.
+My favorite is "lead time to production" i.e. "length of time between when a feature is requested and when it's available in production".
+If *lead time* for the average task on your team is very low (e.g. small number of days), *Delivery* is probably doing very well.

-But, it's still interesting that while both *Delivery* and *Quality* have objective measurements, it's *Delivery* that is primarily driven by subjective attributes.
+But, it's still interesting that while both *Delivery* and *Quality* have objective measurements, it's *Delivery* that is primarily driven by underlying subjective attributes.
 You might be able to argue that *Quality* is as well, but you would have to argue that there's strong subjectivity in the classification of a bug or defect, and while that's not a ridiculous stance, I don't think it's particularly strong.
 Software defects are like pornography; hard to define, but you know them when you see them.
+Well-designed code on the other hand is highly context dependent and directly tied to the subjective interpretation of the team working on that system; what may be easily maintainable for one group of engineers may be unworkable for another group.
+Human brains don't have identical preferences for patterns, so we should *expect* engineers to come up with different patterned approaches.

 ## Conclusion